Children are raised best by families. This is a core value of Youth Villages.

 Through our Intensive In-Home Services, we provide help to struggling families, hoping to strengthen them and allow children to stay with their birth parents.
 Sometimes, this is not possible, but those children still need a “forever home.”

-In Tennessee, the Youth Villages adoption program partners with the state Department of Children's Services to find permanent homes for the children in our care who have adoption as a goal.
+In Tennessee, the Youth Villages child adoption services partners with the state Department of Children's Services to find permanent homes for the children in our care who have adoption as a goal.

 In the other states we serve, our counselors work with state officials to facilitate adoption for children who cannot return to their birth families.